 Have you always dreamed of a holiday to Peru?
 Do you want to experience the Inca City of Machu Picchu?
 Would you like to go to Machu Picchu with the kids?
 Do you wonder what the best time to go to Machu Picchu for your Peru holidays?
-There are many things you need to consider when thinking about your next holiday to this wonderful South American country, but have you given any thought to the altitude and how this will affect you and your family on you tour?
+There are many things you need to consider when thinking about your next holiday to this wonderful South American country, but have you given any thought to the altitude and how this will affect you and your family on your tour?

 In this article, we will give you some helpful hints and tips on how to prepare yourself for the altitude and how to prevent altitude sickness spoiling your holiday.

 Firstly, what is altitude sickness?
-Altitude sickness also known as Soroche in Peru can occur at altitudes of 8000 feet (2800 meters) above sea level or above, this is caused by insufficient oxygen in the blood and can cause nausea, dizziness and shortness of breath.
+Altitude sickness, also known as Soroche in Peru, can occur at altitudes of 8000 feet (2800 meters) above sea level or above, this is caused by insufficient oxygen in the blood and can cause nausea, dizziness, and shortness of breath.
 People say that the feeling is equal to having a hangover, so equally you will need to drink a lot of fluid if effected.
-Anyone can suffer from altitude sickness, it does not matter your fitness level, age or your weight so it is a good idea to rest and drink plenty of fluids when you arrive at altitude.
+Anyone can suffer from altitude sickness, it does not matter your fitness level, age, or your weight so it is a good idea to rest and drink plenty of fluids when you arrive at altitude.

-You may notice the first day or so when you are at altitude that you may experience loss of appetite and food takes longer to digest, this is why you should not have a large meal while you are in altitudes so take it easy on the food when you first arrive.
+You may notice the first day or so when you are at an altitude that you may experience loss of appetite and food takes longer to digest, this is why you should not have a large meal while you are in altitudes so take it easy on the food when you first arrive.

 How to prevent altitude sickness?
 The only true away to prevent it is to gradually go from sea level to high altitude, but if you do not have the luxury of time then there are ways to help prevent the symptoms of altitude sickness.